Spectral Imaging with QUBIC: building frequency maps from Time-Ordered-Data using Bolometric Interferometry: Spectral Imaging with Bolometric Interferometry

-For the sake of illustrating map-making with the QUBIC synthesized beam in a simple case, we show in Fig.~\ref{fig:res_mono} the reconstructed I, Q, and U maps in the case of a purely monochromatic synthesized beam at 150 GHz, assuming 3 years of cumulative observations.
+For the sake of illustrating map-making with the QUBIC synthesized beam in a simple case, we show in Fig.~\ref{fig:res_mono} the reconstructed I, Q, and U maps in the case of a purely monochromatic synthesized beam at 150\,GHz, assuming 3 years of cumulative observations.
+This configuration define the ``nominal noise'', used in the rest of this work.
 Thermal dust emission is assumed here to be characterized by a Modified Black Body (MBB) law with $\beta_d = 1.54$.
 The noise has been extrapolated from the Technical Demonstrator (TD) measured noise level~\citep{2020.QUBIC.PAPER4}.
 We observe an unbiased reconstruction of the three Stokes parameters.

 In a more realistic case, the synthesized beam evolves with frequency (as shown in the bottom panel of Fig.~\ref{fig:Theo_SB}).
 Accounting for this feature in the map-making is the basis of spectral-imaging map-making described in the next section.